 "Anna has been a huge part of the success of this program over the last few years as a volunteer and we are extremely excited to solidify her role with this team as a full-time assistant," said Baylor head coach Paul Jobson.
 "She fits all aspects of what we are doing here as a staff for our student-athletes athletically, academically, spiritually and socially."

 Her collegiate playing experience and coaching knowledge have had a very positive impact on the program.
-Along with her player development skills, Maddox has helped the Bears set program record lows for goals allowed in two of her three seasons on staff and has aided BU in collecting 35 shutouts in 55 games since 2012.
+Along with her player development skills, Maddox has helped the Bears set program record lows for goals allowed in two of her four seasons on staff and has aided BU in collecting 41 shutouts in 74 games since 2012.

 In 2014, BU went 9-8-3 for its sixth straight season with at least eight wins.
 The Bears ended on a high note with a good run at the 2015 Big 12 Championship as the No. 7 seed, knocking out No. 2 seed Oklahoma State in a 1-0 decision before falling on penalty kicks to No. 6 seed Oklahoma.
 BU has won at least one match in the Big 12 Championship for three straight years and has beaten a higher seeded team two years in a row.
 Along with earning the NSCAA 2013-14 Team Academic Award with a 3.55 team GPA for the third time in four years, the Bears also led the league in Academic All-Big 12 selections for the fourth straight year with 13 honorees.